studyathome-internationally/hub/docs/README.md

 ## What is it?

-This StudyATHome hub is a listing of eLearning courses hosted and operated by universities of the StudyATHome [partner network](./studyathome/partner/).
-Students which are matriculatd at any of the partner universities may enroll in one of the listed [courses](./courses/).
+The StudyATHome hub is a listing of eLearning courses hosted and operated by universities of the StudyATHome [partner network](./studyathome/partner/).
+Students which are matriculated at any of the partner universities may enroll in one of the listed [courses](./courses/).
+They will have to do exams and assignments remotely and will get a grade certificate issued by the partner university upon completion of the course.
+Finally, the students will have to take the certificate for recognition at the home university.

 ## How does it work?